-Fruit flies can be incredibly annoying, but there’s another reason to try to keep them at bay: they can do damage to your garden crops!
-When it comes to figuring out how to get rid of fruit flies, these ideas will help reduce the fruit fly population.
+They can be incredibly annoying, but there’s another reason to try to keep them at bay: they can do damage to your garden crops!
+When it comes to figuring out how to get rid of fruit flies, these ideas will help reduce their population.
 Plus, learn how to make an easy DIY fruit fly trap.

-With various fruit ripening here year round, fruit flies are an ongoing problem for us.
-While I have yet to figure out how to eliminate them entirely, we’ve discovered some fruit fly eradication tactics that work.
+With various fruit ripening here year round, fruit flies are an ongoing problem for us; food sources for them are plentiful.
+While I have yet to figure out how to eliminate them entirely, we’ve discovered some eradication tactics that work.

 If you live near an orchard, vineyard, or farm, you might notice that the fruit fly population ramps up at harvest time.